ultimape/goliath/README.md

 10166529826063xxxxx
 ```

-We can then take these IDs and use [DocNow/twarc](https://github.com/DocNow/twarc) to 'rehydrate' the tweets directly from the twitter API.
+We can take these IDs and use [DocNow/twarc](https://github.com/DocNow/twarc) to 'rehydrate' the tweets directly from the Twitter API.

-After rehydrating, we leverage one of twarc's utilities to extract all the media urls to a file.
+After rehydrating, one of twarc's utilities can extract all the media urls to a file.
 These can then be fed into a bulk-download utility such as wget.

-> *Note*: Twarc requires using the Twitter Developer API and effectively runs as a "Twitter App".
-While you will always be able to use your own credentials, another longterm goal is to provide access to this tool as a standalone service to avoid this requirement.
+> *Note*: Twarc requires using the Twitter Developer API, and effectively running a "Twitter App".
+While you will always be able to use your own credentials, a longterm goal for Goliath to provide access to this tool as a standalone service, avoiding this requirement.

 ### Parsing the archive

-Under the `eatgrail` directory within this repository is a python module called `eatgrail.py` that can be ran directly as a script.
-This module can be told about your Twitter acrchive, and will harvest tweet IDs for you.
+Under the `eatgrail` directory within this repository is a python module called `eatgrail.py`.
+This module can be ran directly as a script, told about your Twitter Archive, and will harvest tweet IDs for you.

-Once you have your Twitter archive you can run eatgrail.py from a commandline/console/terminal as follows:
+Once you have your Twitter Archive you can run eatgrail.py from a commandline/console/terminal as follows:

 `$ ./eatgrail/eatgrail.py -extract ./[$PATH_TO_ARCHIVE_ZIP]`

 Be sure to replace `[$PATH_TO_ARCHIVE_ZIP]` with the directory and filename of your archive

-This script depends on the orginal structure of the acrhive, and will look for the file `data/js/tweets/tweet_index.js` to begin reading in tweets, exporting tweet IDs as it goes.
+This script depends on the orginal structure of the archive, and will look for the file `data/js/tweets/tweet_index.js` to begin reading in tweets, exporting tweet IDs as it goes.

 Tweet IDs will be exported to a couple of files matching the pattern `backup_export_[tweettype]_ids.txt`.
 They will be stored into whatever your console/terminal's current working dirctory is when you run the script.